Luckiest Girl Alive is an insult to sexual assault survivors

 “I was not prepared at all,” says Ciara Charteris, co-founder of I Am Arla, an online platform for trauma survivors.
 “It goes against the work that I do, not just as a survivor but as a human to be able to make an active choice about whether I’m going to engage in traumatic on-screen incidents or not.”
 After sharing her thoughts on social media, Charteris was inundated with responses from fellow survivors who found the film equally difficult to watch.

 Trigger warnings aside, this is a complicated film to criticise for several reasons.
 The first is that Knoll herself was gang-raped by three classmates at a high school party and has spoken about how the book was inspired by her own experiences.
 She also wrote the screenplay for the adaptation.
 With Knoll’s own voice and experiences, the film had every chance of being a compelling and important piece of cinema, one that had unique potential to educate people about sexual violence and the physical and psychological complexities that often surround it.
-The effect could have been to elicit greater empathy for survivors where there is often so little, particularly among lawmakers in a country where just one per cent of rapes recorded by police result in a charge, let alone a conviction.
+The effect could have been to elicit greater empathy for survivors where there is often so little, particularly among lawmakers in a country where just 1 per cent of rapes recorded by police in 2021 resulted in a charge that year, let alone a conviction.
 A noble cause.

 And yet the film somehow misses the mark.
 While there are moments of nuance – we see how Ani is victim-blamed and the way that the rape has affected her sex life as an adult – they are arguably overshadowed by the school shooting, and the way the narrative builds towards this scene, which comes towards the end of the film.
 “If you were someone watching that film without a survivor’s experience, my fear is that with so much drama and trauma, you don’t create space for the conversation you’ve made the film in order to have.
 The importance of what this movie is saying gets lost in the overarching noise of an aggressive and over-saturated film,” says Charteris.